hundredyearfarms/Hundred-Year-Farms/README.md

 - [Commercial scale heat, electricity, and char](https://www.reset-energy.com/en/syngasmart-plants-use-cases-applications-and-benefits/)
 - [Farm scale 25kW heat, electricity, and char](https://www.allpowerlabs.com/products/product-overview)

 While the technology is proven, it generally remains cost-prohibitive.
-Some cost-reduction will be achieved over the next few decades through improvements to equipment and system design, but these reductions are likely to be marginal and slow.
-A new opportunity for more significant cost reduction has recently emerged through Smart Contract technology that could improveme the way in which project capital is raised and managed.
-We have been studying this opportunity for several years and are adapting it as our application develops.
+Some cost-reduction will be achieved over the next few decades through improvements to equipment, but these reductions are likely to be marginal and slow.
+The more significant cost reduction opportunities are likely to be those from:

+1) improved system integration: increasing value by providing all utility services as illustrated above.
+2) improved project delivery using the emerging Smart Contract platforms (i.e. lowering the cost of capital and administrative overhead).

-**Smart Contracts**: Smart (automated) contracts could be used to help manage project capital and that could make carbon-negative technologies more cost competitive.
+Of these two, the smart (automated) contracts are likely to be the most important and, if successful, could make carbon-negative technologies more cost competitive and thus increase the rate of carbon sequestration.
 The paper listed below from the US Federal Reserve (St Louis), the OASIS Standards Body - Baseline Protocol, and the Ernst & Young blockchain intiative summarize the opportunities and tools most relevant to our project.

 - [US Federal Reserve - Smart Contract Research Report](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets)
 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

-The diagram below illustrates where we see smart contracts being implemented within the project process.
+The diagram below illustrates where we see smart contracts lowering cost by removing costs associated with obtaining and administering capital.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="800">